-The State-approved TMDL water quality goals for all Anne Arundel County watersheds are presented in Table 3-1.
-The data presented in the table were obtained from the MDE published TMDL reports for each watershed and include the percent reductions required to restore the designated use and water quality of the waterways.
-These are the ultimate goals for this restoration plan and represent the end point of implementation for the County.
+The data presented in the Table 3-1 were obtained from the MDE-published TMDL reports for each watershed and the MDE's WLA search portal; and include the percent reductions required to restore the designated use and water quality of the waterways.
+The ultimate goals used for this restoration plan are provided in farthest right column and represent the end point of implementation for the County.